TheHolderCollective/theholdercollective.github.io/_posts/2025-05-16-Minesweeper-A Refactoring Exercise.md

 ### Display

-The **Display** class manages all of graphical output for the game.
+The **Display** class manages all of the graphical output for the game.
 It handles the display of the game title, menus, game board, and game over panels.

 ```c#
 public class Display